solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ```

 For the RequestScreen, you'll follow the same process except you will use the
-`newPaymentRequest` instruction instead of the `transferFunds` instruciton.
+`newPaymentRequest` instruction instead of the `transferFunds` instruction.

 Try this out, then check your work here: